Céline Thiébault-Martinez: Biography

 A member of UNEF and then of the Socialist Party since 1995, she was elected as a deputy under the New Popular Front label in the legislative elections of July 2024 in Seine-et-Marne's 9th constituency.
 Coming second behind the (RN) in the first round in a three-way contest, the outgoing Macronist deputy Michèle Peyron who withdrew in her favour between the two rounds.

+In November 2025, she submitted a comprehensive bill to combat sexual violence against women and children, supported across party lines by 8 groups in the National Assembly.
+This bill received significant media and political attention in June 2026 due to the killing of Lyhanna Rameau Bernard.